Hiroki Shibuya

-Hiroki Shibuya (渋谷 洋樹, Shibuya Hiroki) is a Japanese football manager and former football player He is the currently assistant manager for J2 League club Vegalta Sendai.
+Hiroki Shibuya (渋谷 洋樹, Shibuya Hiroki) is a Japanese football manager and former football player He is the currently manager for J2 League club Ventforet Kofu.

 Playing career

 Shibuya born in Muroran in 1966.
 After graduating from high school, he joined Furukawa Electric (later JEF United Ichihara) in 1985.
 The club won the champions 1985–86 Japan Soccer League and 1986 JSL Cup.
 In Asia, the club won the champions 1986 Asian Club Championship.
 This is first Asian champions as Japanese club.
 In 1992, he moved to PJM Futures (later Tosu Futures).
 In 1995, he moved to NTT Kanto (later Omiya Ardija).
 He retired in 1997.

 Coaching career

 After retiring, Shibuya spent his whole coaching career with Omiya Ardija, first as youth squad's coach and then as assistant coach.
 On the verge of relegation, he was appointed in August 2014.
 Despite relegation, he was confirmed for guiding the team in its first season in J2 after 10 years of J.League.

 On 28 May 2017, with a record of only 2 wins in 13 league matches, and a 6 match losing streak, he was sacked by the club.

 On 14 December 2017, Shibuya was named manager of Japanese club J2 League club Roasso Kumamoto for the 2018 season.
 However Roasso finished at the 21st place of 22 clubs in 2018 season and was relegated to J3 League.